AdobeDocs/experience-platform.en/help/dashboards/guides/destinations.md

 ### [!UICONTROL Recently activated segments by destination] {#recently-activated-segments-by-destination}

 The **[!UICONTROL Recently activated segments by destination]** widget displays the top five most recently activated segments in descending order according to the destination chosen in the overview dropdown.
-It provides a similar function to [!UICONTROL Recently activated segments] widget but the data displayed **only** applies to the selected destination.
+It is similar to the [!UICONTROL Recently activated segments] widget, but the data displayed **only** applies to the selected destination.

-This widget contains two metrics, the segment name, and the date that the segment was last activated to the destination.
+This widget contains two metrics: the segment name and the date that the segment was last activated to the destination.
 The data displayed is correct as of the last daily snapshot.

 You can view a segment's details by selecting the name of a segment from the list shown.